mukhtar-github/react-advanced/README.md

 #### Multiple Returns - Fetching Data

 We'll set the useEffect where we'll control our conditions.
 With fetch function, we have .then because we're expecting a promise to be returned.
+After a successful fetch request setting...